 Ultra-high performance memory with integrated heat spreaders.

-Complete manufacturing infrastructure is in place to support die handling, wire-bonding, flip-chip, dicing, and high volume manufacturing, including cost reporting, MRP systems for part tracking, ISO 9001:2008 approved quality systems effective project monitoring and tracking.
+Complete manufacturing infrastructure is in place to support die handling, wire-bonding, flip-chip, dicing, and high volume manufacturing, including cost reporting, MRP systems for part tracking, and a ISO 9001:2008 approved quality system.

 Researching 3D printing techniques to create printed interconnects and stackable layers for rapid stack design and manufacturing.
 Printed conductive inks down to 350µm pitch with volume resistivty of